States Sue The EPA To Protect Obama-Era Fuel Efficiency Standards

 Catch the full event here➡️ https://t.co/2LPgSu5iXO pic.twitter.com/rbqixkEhK5

-EPA head Scott Pruitt said the current standards "may be too stringent" and initiated the process of rewriting them.

-In response, Consumers Union, the advocacy division of Consumer Reports, said that efficiency standards actually save consumers money.
+In response Consumers Union, the advocacy division of Consumer Reports, said that efficiency standards actually save consumers money.

-And a report released by The Institute for Policy Integrity at NYU School of Law said the EPA's reasoning was "not grounded in fact."
-For instance, the EPA says lower gas prices are making fuel-efficient cars less attractive.
-The agency also cites flagging demand for electric cars as a sign the goals are unrealistic.
+And a report released by the Institute for Policy Integrity at the New York University School of Law said the EPA's reasoning was "not grounded in fact."
+For instance, the EPA says lower gas prices are making fuel-efficient cars less attractive, and cites flagging demand for electric cars as a sign the goals are unrealistic.
 However, the report notes, "both fuel prices and electric vehicle sales are in fact rising."

-This recent legal battle between California and the EPA could ultimately lead to two competing emissions standards — one for California and the states that follow its standards, and another for the rest of the country.
+The legal battle between California and the EPA ultimatelycould lead to two competing emissions standards — one for California and the states that follow it, and another for the rest of the country.
 That's an outcome automakers would prefer to avoid.